-There has been a lot of discussions recently regarding the perception of Mutant Vehicles as ‘exclusive”.
-We’ve heard a number of stories about someone walking in deep playa, seeing a Mutant Vehicle and asking for a ride, only to be told “sorry, this is a private party,” or something to that effect.
-While we know that most Mutant Vehicles are inclusive and do provide rides whenever possible (the DMV gets very few direct complaints about this type of incident), we want to be clear on the following:
+Over the years there has been a lot of discussions regarding the perception of Mutant Vehicles as ‘exclusive”.
+We’ve heard a number of stories about someone walking in deep playa, seeing a Mutant Vehicle, and asking for a ride, only to be told “sorry, this is a private party,” or something to that effect.
+While we know that the vast majority of Mutant Vehicles are inclusive and do provide rides whenever possible (the DMV gets very few direct complaints about this type of incident), we want to be clear on the following:

 A great way to participate and share your Mutant Vehicle is to participate in Burn Area Imprecise Transit (BAIT).